TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/FileFolder.rst

 fileFolder
 ==========

+.. confval:: fileFolder

+   :type: string
-   :type: string   :Scope: Display / Proc.
+   :Scope: Display  / Proc.

-:aspect:`RenderType`
-   all
+   :RenderType: all

    Specifying a folder from where files are added to the item array.

    Specify the folder relative to the :php:`\TYPO3\CMS\Core\Core\Environment::getPublicPath()`, possibly using the prefix "EXT:" to point to an extension folder.